 As a volunteer, we encourage you to root for the race participants as they run or walk by.
-Tell out encouragement and when safe take pictures!
+Yell out words of encouragement and when safe, take pictures!

 Don't forget to join our Facebook Volunteer page to get the latest details about upcoming volunteer opportunities at other races in the Treasure Coast!

 There is a role for everyone!
 Encourage your friends, family and co-workers to sign up with you.